a01287905-tech/Phase-1/README.md

 The app is designed to be user-friendly and inclusive, helping students of all levels gain confidence in their studies.
 Whether a student is struggling with a particular topic or looking for ways to improve their grades, EDUCONNECT is here to make learning more approachable and effective.

+HOW TO USE:

+Initialize the program, the program will ask a brief personal info Then to choose what topic you want help with: Math, Biology or History Depending on what subject you choose, with the Pandas Library, the code will provide a table with tutors and their email Then on the subject, there will be the topics and you can choose and/or ask for tips on how to study it